Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 The **H parameter** is an optional height correction for that probe point.
 It allows for the Z probe having a trigger height that varies with XY position.
 The nominal trigger height of the Z probe (e.g. at bed centre) is declared in the Z parameter of the G31 command in the config.g file.
 When you probe using G30 and the probe triggers, the firmware will assume that the nozzle is at the nominal trigger height plus the value you have in the H parameter.
 For example, when doing delta calibration, it can account for the change in trigger height caused by effector tilt, if the vertical offset caused by the tilt has been measured.

 The **K parameter** is applicable to all G30 commands.
 It is the Z probe number, default 0.
 It is not remembered between G30 commands, it always defaults to 0.

+Using a Scanning Z Probes as a normal Z probe is supported in RRF 3.5.0-rc.3 and later.

 ## G31: Set or Report Current Probe status